M. N. Nambiar: Early life

-Manjeri Narayan Nambiar was born on 7 March 1919 at Kandakkai near Mayyil in Cannanore (Kannur) in North Malabar region of Kerala.
-He was the son of Kelu Nambiar and Kalyani Amma, the son of a Malayali Nair family.
-While he was still a child, his father died.
+Manjeri Narayan Nambiar was born on 7 March 1919 in a Ambalavasi Nambiar family at Kandakkai near Mayyil in Cannanore (Kannur) in the North Malabar region of Kerala.
+He was the son of Kelu Nambiar and Kalyani Amma.
+His father died while Nambiar was still a child.
 He later moved to live and study in Ooty with his elder sister and brother-in-law.
-He became interested in acting when he was 13 and he joined Nawab Rajamanikkam's troupe.
-He learnt discipline here which is according to him the major life skill at Madurai Bala nada vinodha kana sabha.
-From then on acting became the only thing that occupied him.
-His first film was Bhaktha Ramadoss, shot in 1935 in Hindi and Tamil, where he played as a comedian along with T.K.Sampangi.